-A nurse educator is a registered nurse with advanced education who is also a teacher, such as a faculty member at a school of nursing.
-Most work as nurses for a period of time before dedicating their careers (part-time or full-time) to educating future nurses.
-In this program, you will learn to serve in the essential role as teacher, trainer, mentor and role model for nursing students.
+In this program, you will learn to serve in the essential role as teacher, trainer, mentor and role model.
 Position yourself to expertly pass on your clinical expertise to the next generation.
 You will acquire advanced knowledge of nursing theory and practice as well as understand the design, delivery, assessment and evaluation of nursing education programs in a variety of settings.
 Graduates of this program are often RNs pursuing advanced positions such as nurse educators and clinical nurse leaders in higher education institutions and healthcare organizations.

-- 33 credit hours (six semesters to complete)
+- 32 credit hours (five semesters to complete)

 - 200 hours of teaching experience